Pradip-p/lazy-py-processor/README.md

 ### Installation Instruction

 Create a virtual environment for your project.
-Install Customized Scrapy using pip:
+Install Customized Scrapy using pip

 ```
 pip install git+https://github.com/Pradip-p/lazy-py-processor.git

 ```
-or

-Alternatively, you can install LazyPyProcessor Scrapy by cloning the repository and installing it locally:
+or Alternatively, you can install LazyPyProcessor Scrapy by cloning the repository and installing it locally:
 ```
 git clone https://github.com/Pradip-p/lazy-py-processor.git
 ```